• Skip to main content

 Take some time and dice everything into tiny cubes, which is a little therapeutic in my eyes.
 Then toss in the dressing and it’s ready to go.

 I’ve been eating Shirazi Salad since childhood, so I might be a little biased here as it’s in my veins, hehe.
 But in all honesty, I think it will be your new go-to as it pairs well with any meal!
+I love serving it alongside Persian stews such as Khoresh Bademjan which is an eggplant stew.

-This salad also inspired my popular Quinoa Salad and Chickpea Avocado Salad which are a must-try.
+This salad also inspired my popular quinoa salad and chickpea avocado salad which are a must-try.

 • What is a Shirazi Salad